jkrizm/Project4/README.md

 The By Decade page displayed histograms for each attribute within a decade, selected from a dropdown.
 The By Musical Feature page displayed a line plot with error bars to see how the mean and variance of a given musical feature changes across the decades.

-Now for the final project, we wanted to: improve the code for the prior page to be more efficient build new pages for the website analyze the variability of attributes of songs classified as the same genre by spotify potentially to include comparing two genres to assess how the two genres are or are not correlated utilize machine learning to predict, based on a selected songs’ musical attributes, what categories the song would likely be listed in for example, the genre it could be listed as, or the decade it was most likely released In order to accomplish this, we anticipate using: cURL API
+For the concluding phase of our project, our objectives are as follows:

+1. Enhance the efficiency of the existing code on the preceding page.
+2. Develop new pages to augment the overall functionality of the website.
+3. Conduct a comprehensive analysis of attribute variability among songs categorized under the same genre by Spotify.
+4. Consider undertaking a comparative analysis of two genres to evaluate their correlation or lack thereof.
+5. Employ machine learning techniques to predict, based on selected songs' musical attributes, potential categories such as genre or the decade of likely release.
+6. To fulfill these objectives, we plan to utilize advanced methodologies, including but not limited to:

+cURL API
 JS library howler
 HTML/CSS